Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 Does bleach kill mold on drywall?

 Bleach may remove visible mold stains, but it is generally less effective on porous materials like drywall.
-Mold roots can remain beneath the surface, allowing regrowth if moisture conditions persist.
+Mold can remain beneath the surface, allowing it to regrow if moisture conditions persist.

 How long does it take to remove mold from drywall?